fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 ```
 **INSERT CODE**
 ```

-> Note: The value you assign to the `sValue` attribute in the chart data will be used to assign color to a data plot, based on the numeric range it falls within.
+> The value you assign to the `sValue` attribute in the chart data will be used to assign color to a data plot, based on the numeric range it falls within.

 The treemap will look like as shown inthe image below:

-**INSERT CHART**
+{% embed_all standard-charts-treemap-example-2.js %}

+Click [here](http://jsfiddle.net/fusioncharts/dhauz809/ "@@open-newtab") to edit the above chart.

 ### Show/hide data values using the gradient legend